fstirlitz/luaparse/README.md

 - `wait: false` Explicitly tell the parser when the input ends.
 - `comments: true` Store comments as an array in the chunk object.
 - `scope: false` Track identifier scopes.
+- `locations: false` Store location information on each syntax node.
+- `ranges: false` Store the start and end character locations on each syntax node.

 The default options are also exposed through `luaparse.defaultOptions` where they can be overriden globally.